xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Enumerate Windows Defender logs.
 x Enumerate Chrome Extensions.
 (Testing Phase) If you experience any issues with this feature, feel free to report as an issue.
 (Removed 01-20-2023 (Noisy feature)

+### Recent Updates to WinInspect (02-16-2023)
+- Added enumeration of Chrome Extension back onto the script.
+The script will attempt to lookup the extension and name it appropriately.

 ## ScanDLL

 Description: